SyneRBI/SIRF/doc/UserGuide.md

     fill                Replaces the object data with user-supplied data. sort           (MR) Sorts the acquisition data.
-    is_sorted      (MR) Returns true if and only if the acquisition data is sorted. get_info       (MR) Returns information on the acquisition data. process        (MR) Processes the acquisition data by a chain of gadgets. dimensions    (PET) Returns the acquisition data dimensions show                Displays the acquisition data as a set of 2D sinograms (PET)
+    is_sorted      (MR) Returns true if and only if the acquisition data is sorted. get_info      (PET) Returns information on the acquisition data as a string. get_ISMRMRD_info
+                   (MR) Returns information on the acquisition data as an array. process        (MR) Processes the acquisition data by a chain of gadgets. dimensions    (PET) Returns the acquisition data dimensions show                Displays the acquisition data as a set of 2D sinograms (PET)